Listen to the Latest Podcast Episode

 The March sisters encounter love, heartbreak, and loss as they grow up.
 Through their experiences, Alcott explores themes of family, sisterhood, resilience, and the pursuit of independence and fulfillment.

-Little Women celebrates female strength, resilience, and perseverance.
+At its heart, Little Women celebrates female strength, resilience, and perseverance.

 Successful People Who Love This Book: Roxane Gay, Hilary Clinton, Greta Gerwig